Fetal Alcohol Spectrum Disorders (FASD) and Neuro developmental Disorders

 Originally broadcast live on January 24, 2023, this webinar features Dr. Elizabeth Cleveland of the Central Arkansas University.
 Dr. Cleveland overviews FASD and in particular, the diagnosis of FAS and ND-PAE.
 She offers recommendations for meeting the needs of children, youth and young adults in home and school settings.

-• Webinar, Interdisciplinary Diagnosis and Interventions for Fetal Alcohol Spectrum Disorders webinar
+• Video, Interdisciplinary Diagnosis and Interventions for Fetal Alcohol Spectrum Disorders webinar

 Webinar recording